-The set-point on the extracellular side remains fixed.
-On the intracellular side, at the beginning of the \gls{AP}, the actual voltage is above that of the set-point on the extracellular side, so at the two ends of the \gls{AIS}, a positive driving force moves the ions toward the downstream neuron.
+The setpoint on the extracellular side remains fixed.
+On the intracellular side, at the beginning of the \gls{AP}, the actual voltage is above that of the setpoint on the extracellular side, so at the two ends of the \gls{AIS}, a positive driving force moves the ions toward the downstream neuron.
 Given that positive $Na^+$ ions leave the intracellular segment, its potential continuously decreases.
-At some point, the voltage drops below the set-point of the extracellular side and the electric field across the membrane reverses.
-The driving force also decreases, and a low-intensity current restores the balanced state, to the previous set-point.
-When measuring at the \gls{AIS}, one observes that the potential rises suddenly, then decreases below the set-point (hyperpolarizes the membrane), then a decreasing current (flowing in the opposite direction due to the changed slope of the resulting potential (the changed electric field across the membrane), but comprising the originally rushed-in $Na^+$ ions) slowly restores the resting potential.
-Here comes to light the finite speed of ions again.
+At some point, \textit{the voltage drops below the setpoint of the extracellular side, and the electrical field across the membrane reverses}.
+The driving force also decreases, and a low-intensity current restores the balanced state to the previous setpoint.
+When measuring at the \gls{AIS}, one observes that the potential rises suddenly, then decreases below the setpoint (hyperpolarizes the membrane), then a decreasing current (flowing in the opposite direction due to the changed slope of the resulting potential, the changed electrical field across the membrane, but comprising the originally rushed-in $Na^+$ ions) slowly restores the resting potential.
+Here comes the finite speed of ions again.
 The ions can follow the potential changes with a delay due to their finite speed, causing an apparent delay in the time course of the \gls{AP}'s current.
-Until they travel, the field at the \gls{AIS} changes, but the finite speed of the ions cannot deliver that field in time.
-The current "overshoots" then relaxes.
-This is the normal operation of an $RC$ circuit; the capacitive current is misinterpreted as delayed $K^+$ current.